ImageMagick/Usage-Markdown/basics/index.md

      -clut  -average  -evaluate-sequence
 ~~~

 Remember the whole list is treated as a single entity, and some images may be removed, or replaced.
-Most of the above operators merges all the given multiple images into a final single image.
+Most of the above operators merge all the given multiple images into a final, single image.

-The [Layers Composite](../anim_mods/#composite) method is currently the only operator that will spilt the current image list into two completely separate image lists, before merging them together to form completely new list of images.
+The [Layers Composite](../anim_mods/#composite) method is currently the only operator that will spilt the current image list into two completely separate image lists, before merging them together to form a completely new list of images.
 It makes the split by looking for the special '`null:`' image somewhere in the current image list.

 None of these operators can be used in a "`mogrify`" command, as that command processes a list of input images (given at the end) as individual images.

 #### Image Stack Operators {#option_stack}

-Image Stack Operators affects the ordering of the list of images currently in memory.
+Image Stack Operators affect the ordering of the list of images currently in memory.
 Specifically they provide special 'on the side' processing of images.
-They are in many way similar to the previous [Image List Operator](#option_list), but they don't actual modify the images themselves, only how they are arranged in memory.
+They are, in many ways, similar to the previous [Image List Operator](#option_list), but they don't actually modify the images themselves, only how they are arranged in memory.

 ~~~{.skip}
      ( ) -delete -insert -swap
      -reverse -duplicate -clone
 ~~~

-Note that parenthesis '`(`' and '`)`' may require backslashing or quoting, to prevent any special meaning given to it by the Command Line shell Interface (CLI).
+Note that parentheses '`(`' and '`)`' may require backslashing or quoting, to prevent any special meaning given to them by the Command Line shell Interface (CLI).

 None of these operators can be used in a "`mogrify`" command, as that command processes a list of input images (given at the end) as individual images.

-#### Miscelanious Special Operators {#option_misc}
+#### Miscellaneous Special Operators {#option_misc}

-Miscelanious Special Operators are operators that do things in either an unusual or non-standard ways (compared to the above).
+Miscellaneous Special Operators are operators that do things in either an unusual or non-standard ways, compared to the above.

 ~~~{.skip}
      -geometry -version -list -bench